 Don’ts of Knee Pain

-- Don’t Do High-Impact Exercises: High-impact exercises, such as running and jumping, add repetitive strain to the knee joint.
+- Don’t Do High-Impact Exercises: exercises to avoid knee pain, such as running and jumping, add repetitive strain to the knee joint.
 Instead, focus on exercises to avoid with arthritic knees and consider low-impact activities that minimize joint pressure.

 - Don’t Sit for Long or Over-Rest: Prolonged sitting can stiffen the knee joint, increasing pain and decreasing flexibility.
 Aim to move every hour, even if it’s a short walk or stretch.